 Recruiting is any solicitation of a prospect or the prospect's relatives by a staff member or representative of the institution's athletics interests (booster) for the purpose of securing the prospect's enrollment and ultimate participation in the institution's intercollegiate athletics program.

 In Division I (Golf prospects), representatives of GRU’s athletic interests are prohibited from making any in-person, on- or off-campus recruiting contacts, as well as written or telephone communications with a prospect or the prospect's parents or relatives.

 In Division II (this includes all sports other than Golf), representatives of GRU’s athletic interests are prohibited from making in-person, off-campus recruiting contacts with prospects or their relatives.
 On-campus contact as well as written communications are permitted with Division II prospects.
 Effective August 1, 2000, boosters are prohibited from contacting DII prospects by telephone.

 Contact with a prospect's coach, principal or counselor in an attempt to evaluate the prospect is prohibited.

 Representatives of GRU’s athletic interests may not provide any financial aid or other benefits, such as clothing, special discounts, tickets to events, or co-signing loans, to a prospect or their relatives.

 PERMISSIBLE ACTIVITIES BY BOOSTERS

-- ASU boosters may attend events (e.g., contests, banquets) where prospects are present on his or her own initiative, subject to the understanding that the booster may NOT contact the prospect or the prospect's relatives.
+- GRU boosters may attend events (e.g., contests, banquets) where prospects are present on his or her own initiative, subject to the understanding that the booster may NOT contact the prospect or the prospect's relatives.

-- ASU boosters may arrange employment for prospective student-athletes.
+- GRU boosters may arrange employment for prospective student-athletes.
 The prospect may not begin the job until after the completion of his or her senior year in high school.
 Compensation must be based on work actually performed and at a normal rate.